davesag/amqp-simple-pub-sub/README.md

 ## To Use

-You project needs to be using at least Node version 8, and ideally Node 10 or better.
+You project needs to be using at least Node version 8, and ideally Node 10 (LTS) or later.

     npm install amqp-simple-pub-sub